Polytechnic University of Milan: International opportunities

 PhD students may also take advantage of "Progetto Rocca MIT-PoliMi Program", an international program that allows them to spend a visit period working at Massachusetts Institute of Technology.

 Rankings

-According to the QS World University Rankings the university is ranked as 137th overall in the world, the first Italian university in this ranking.
+According to the QS World University Rankings, the university is ranked as 111th overall in the world, the first Italian university in this ranking.
 By field of study, it is ranked 5th for Design, 11th for Architecture, and 16th for Engineering and Technology.
 More specifically, it was also ranked as the 7th best university in the world regarding civil and structural engineering topics.

-As for Italian national rankings, the university was ranked the best university for Engineering and among the top big universities in Italy in the CENSIS-Repubblica Italian University rankings for the academic year 2011-2012.
+The SCImago Institutions Rankings listed the school 6th for Architecture and amongst the top 50 in Engineering in 2024.
+As for Italian national rankings, the university was ranked the best university for Engineering and among the top big universities in Italy in the CENSIS-Repubblica Italian University rankings for the academic year 2011–2012.
 In 2009 an Italian research ranked it as the best in Italy over indicators such as scientific production, the attraction of foreign students, and others.